craberomantique/PCO-V4/volumes/Odoo/addons/readme.md

-Déposer ici tous les addons ou templates personnalisés, etc.
+Drop any custom addons or templates, etc. here.